Nathan Healy

 Sales Tax Exemption State tax exemption No state sales tax on solar equipment and installation.
 Reduces upfront purchase price.
 Learn More

 Connecticut’s Property Tax Exemption for solar energy systems allows homeowners to exclude the added value of their solar installation from their property tax assessment.
-This means that while your solar panels may increase your home’s overall value, you won’t pay additional property taxes on that increased value.
-The exemption applies to both residential and commercial solar energy systems installed on your property.
+When you install solar panels, your home’s value typically increases, but this exemption ensures you won’t pay higher property taxes on that increased value.
+This means you can enjoy the benefits of a more valuable home and lower energy bills without worrying about a larger annual tax bill.

 Ready to start saving with solar?